Marriage Counselling: Options & Cost

 Is marriage counselling or couples therapy free in the UK?

+Marriage therapy can be beneficial for spouses who decide to work through challenges in their relationship.
+However, some couples may be concerned about the cost of therapy, particularly if they’re pursuing counselling due to financial issues.
 The National Health Service (NHS) may sometimes offer free couples therapy under specific circumstances.
 Outside of the NHS, marriage counselling is typically not free.
-Couples with insurance also tend to have difficulty getting therapy covered, as it would be billed under one person’s insurance but would be serving two people.
+Couples with insurance could also have difficulty getting therapy covered, as it might be billed under one person’s insurance but would be serving two people.
+If you’re seeking free counselling, it could be helpful to contact your insurance company beforehand to find out how these situations are handled.
+Additionally, you might consider speaking with a professional through online therapy, which can be more affordable than meeting with a marriage counsellor in person.
 That said, some other options may be available.

-When does the NHS cover marriage counseling in places like England and Wales?
+When does the NHS cover marriage counseling in places like England and Wales for couples?

 The National Health Service may offer couples counselling if they deem it medically necessary for one or both partners.
 For example, a person living with a depressive disorder may be able to receive couples therapy if their depression is impacting their relationship negatively.
 Whether you’ll be referred to couples therapy can also depend on availability and where you live.
 The NHS offers a search tool to look for couples counselors approved through their services for free.